epfl-lasa/air_hockey/README.md

 ## Docker

-A docker containing iiwa-ros library is needed to build the air-hockey docker.
+A docker containing iiwa-ros library is needed to build the air_hockey docker.

 ### Prerequisite